 Utilizing lectures, discussions and in-class demonstrations, Dr. Jeff Muttart will introduce you to scientific studies and analysis to answer the key questions involving aspects of driver behavior: reaction times (and delays), perception, visibility and impairment, among others.
 Topics will focus on obtaining a better understanding of what needs to be accomplished to assess the human role in the crash sequence.

 You will be introduced to both the IDRR and V*Star software programs—tools you can use to help analyze driver’s responses—and will learn how to incorporate them into your crash reconstruction.
 The IDRR software is based on research from Jeff and others in the field.
-The V*Star software is a crash momentum software which also calculates uncertainty.

 - Perception-Response Time

 - Response to slow moving or stopped vehicles on multi-lane high speed roads

 - Driver decision making

 - Interactive Driver Response Research (IDRR)